 One of the situations that Fanon looks at in his book is the problem in Kenya where mostly young people left their traditional homes and moved into the cities to look for a better life.
 In the South African situation this has been very much the pattern and the same has occurred in most, if not all, African countries.

 Here, living in shacks, we find a 'lost generation' who have left the life their fore fathers lived, in search ot the “better life” that they saw in the colonial western style cities.
 Slow economic growth in these cities failed to produce job opportunities for most of these regional migrants, and so the “better life” remains just a dream.
 For the political leaders this disenfranchised group makes a great target in promising them what they dreamed of.
-Something that all politicians can promise but not deliver.
-So the Economic Freedom Party in South Africa enjoys a great following among these people, often the poor of the poor.
+Something that all politicians can promise but nor really deliver.
+So the Economic Freedom Party at present in South Africa enjoys a growing following among these people, often the poorest of the poor.
 The trouble with political power it that it corrupts.
 The leaders, who once in power, are really only interested in holding onto that power and not following through with the often unrealistic promises that they made.
 To put political slogans into workable systems is not just difficult but often downright impossible.